 Green beans should be picked when they are still slightly immature.
 That is when the inner bean is just beginning to form and is the juiciest.

 Green beans are usually cooked, pod and all until they are tender.
 After you pick the bean, wash them then snap off both ends.
 Boil them for about 5 minutes.
 Many people do not recommend microwaving fresh green beans as it tend to dry them out and make the fibers too stringy and tough to eat.
 Most people boil or steam the beans.
 They hold up well if canned after they are cooked.

 A favorite holiday dish is the green bean casserole with cream of mushroom soup and fried onions.
-But they are great served by themselves, especially if tossed lightly in lemon juice and olive oil or with a pat of margarine.
+But they are great served by themselves, especially if tossed lightly in lemon juice and olive oil or with a pat of butter.
 Some people braze them in a pan with pine nuts, garlic and pepper to taste.
 They can be blanched then chopped into salads.

 Want to learn more about green beans?